LuminaSapphira/aai-loaders-stacking-filtering/README.md

 No runtime scripting!
 (Apart from that of AAI Loaders itself for lubricant mechanics.)

 Requires Space Age DLC license for stacking / stacking + lane-filtering loaders.
+Lane-filtering-only loaders can still be used without the DLC.

 ## Configuration